fresheneesz/bip-efficient-bitcoin-vaults/README.md

 ### Motivation

-This section discusses motivations for the creation of this wallet vault BIP.
+* Efficient wallet vaults (in comparison to OP_CTV wallet vaults).
+  * Half as expensive, because spending only requires one transaction (instead of two).
+  * Funds are not vulnerable during spending (vs OP_CTV vaults where an attacker who only has one of many keys can steal funds in transit).
+  * Very flexible - vault outputs can be used as inputs in any combination and spent to any combination of outputs (vs OP_CTV vaults where each output must be spent in its own separate transaction with no other inputs and only a single list of specific outputs).
+* Other motivations specific to each of the three opcodes.

+The primary motivation for this BIP is to allow the creation of better wallet vaults with more ideal characteristics that have as few limitations as possible in comparison to normal bitcoin transactions.
 Additional motivations specific to each opcode are discussed in the BIPs for each opcode.

-The primary motivation for this BIP is to allow the creation of better wallet vaults with more ideal characteristics that have as few limitations as possible in comparison to normal bitcoin transactions.

 #### Better Wallet Vaults